 Of course, a key component of violence prevention is the weapons abatement efforts used by security guards when students enter schools.
-During the 2017-2018 school year, security continued to identify a significant number of students trying to enter schools with weapons, including knives, mace/pepper spray, box cutters, stun guns, BB guns, and firearms.
+In SY 18/19, there was a 27 percent reduction in the number of incidents in which security identified students trying to enter a school with a weapon, including knives, mace/pepper spray, box cutters, stun guns, BB guns, and firearms.